 I make my costume every year (well, pretty much every year) and I enjoy sewing so it was fun to take this on.
 However, I don’t normally post “behind-the-scenes” stuff and there are folks who don’t really realize what goes into making a costume so I figured this year I’d do it.
-Oh, and if you want to see the pictures in a larger format, I have an annotated photo album on Google+.
+Oh, and if you want to see the pictures in a larger format, I have an annotated photo album on Google Photos.

 Before doing anything else, I did some research.
 The Making My Tennant Suit blog was the best resource I found for info on the suit, the fabrics, and so forth.
 It has a really good fabric comparison showing different fabrics and sources that match/approximate the fabric from the suit.
 I also gathered a few pictures from the web to help me pick the right pieces.